 An Automated External Defibrillator (AED) is used to rescue a person suffering from cardiac arrest.
 It’s an important tool to have on hand during practices and games if a child is not responsive, not breathing and does not have a pulse.
+Every 3 days, another young athlete in the United States dies from Sudden Cardiac Arrest.

 Talk to your child’s coach.